Oracle provides guidelines for using Oracle Data Redaction.

 Oracle Data Redaction is not intended to protect against attacks by regular and privileged database users who run ad hoc queries directly against the database.
 If the user can issue arbitrary SQL or PL/SQL statements, then he or she will be able to access the actual value.

 Oracle Data Redaction is not intended to protect against users who run ad hoc SQL queries that attempt to determine the actual values by inference.
+Inference refers to query that is designed to find data by repeatedly trying queries.
+For example, to find the users who earn the highest salaries, an intruder could use the following query:

 Oracle Data Redaction relies on the database and application context values.
 For applications, it is the responsibility of the application to properly initialize the context value.